Life1li/AIProj/README.md

-# Library to automatically generate a dataset of artist lyrics from the genius api and generate new songs based on these lyrics using the nlp n-gram model
+# Library to auto generate a dataset of artist lyrics from the genius api and generate new songs based on these lyrics using the nlp n-gram model

 ## Prerequisites
 - Python 3.6 or higher